lexy-language/lexy-language/Introduction/2_Basics.md

 Indentation is used to determine the structure of a lexy script.

 ```
-Function: FirstFunction       # no indentatoin, start of a function component
+Function: FirstFunction       # no indentation, start of a function component
   Parameters                  # 2 spaces indentation, Parameters belongs to the function component declared above
     number Income             # 4 spaces indentation, the Income variable belongs to the Parameters of the defined Function
   Results                     # 2 spaces indentation, Results belongs to the function component declared above